Akhi1704/tailwind_fb-clone/README.md

 This project is a Facebook clone built using Tailwind CSS, HTML, and JavaScript.
 It replicates Facebook's login and account creation features with a responsive design and interactive UI elements.

+# The live working link for the project is: http://localhost:5173/
 ## Features
 - Responsive design
 - Login and account creation forms